Azure/azure-saas/docs/azure-saas-docs/content/en/quick-start.md

 After finishing the identity framework setup, you may choose to either run the project locally first or immediately deploy the solution to Azure.

+### Option 3: Setup Identity Framework - Manual (Advanced)
+See the [Manual Setup Instructions](../components/identity/identity-framework-setup-manual) to set all Azure service secrets and identifiers yourself.

 ## 2.a.
 Running the Dev Kit in your local dev environment

 - Install the latest version of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/).
 You may also use Visual Studio Code, but the solution and projects are targeted at VS2022.